- CXI - Coherent X-ray Imaging

 Coherent X-ray Imaging Instrument

-X-ray diffraction has long been used to determine atomic structures of biomolecules.
+X-ray diffraction has long been used to determine atomic structure.
 The X-ray dose needed to achieve a given resolution for a particular sample can be calculated.
 It can be shown that the dose required to image a single biological molecule is much larger than the dose required to completely destroy the molecule through radiation damage processes.
 X-ray crystallographers mitigate this problem by spreading the damage over billions of molecules in a single crystal, greatly enhancing the diffraction signal.
 Since the molecules are all identical and precisely aligned in the crystal, the X-ray scattering information is preserved and the structure can be determined.

 LCLS offers another way around the damage problem.
-Since the FEL X-ray pulse is very intense and very short, it is possible in principle to deliver the required dose to a nano-scale sample and record the scattered X-ray information before the damage processes have time to destroy the sample.
-In other words, an LCLS X-ray pulse can be focused onto a single molecule, which gets be destroyed – but not before the scattered X-rays are already on their way to the detector carrying the information needed to deduce the image.
+Since the FEL X-ray pulse is very intense and very short, it is possible to deliver the required dose to a sample and record the scattered X-ray information before the damage processes have time to destroy the sample.
+In other words, an LCLS X-ray pulse can be focused onto a single molecule, which gets destroyed – but not before the scattered X-rays are already on their way to the detector carrying the information needed to deduce the image.
 The Coherent X-ray Imaging (CXI) Instrument offers the possibility of determining structures at resolution beyond the damage limit for samples which do not form large crystals, including important classes of biological macromolecules.

 Coherent Diffractive Imaging of Reproducible Biomolecules